MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-offline.md

 ## Install prerequisites

-Component downloads are self-executing.
-Double-click each file to begin installation.
+Manually install the prerequisites, prior to running RServerSetup.
 Installation order is important.
 Begin at the top of list, starting with vcredist_x64, and work your way down.
 Restarts may be required.

+    vcredist_x64.exe ** redistributable for Visual Studio 2013 C++
+    vc_redist.x64.exe ** redistributable for Visual Studio 2015 C++
+    DotnetCore.1.0.1-Runtime-x64.exe`
+    NDP452-KB2901954-Web.exe
+    SQL_AS_OLEDB.msi
+    microsoft-r-open-3.3.2.msi
+    MSMpiSetup.exe

 Do not install the .cab file or run the .exe.
 RServerSetup.exe will take what it needs from the .cab when you run the installer in the next step.